-Living – Where to Stay when in Bangkok?
+Living – Where to Stay in Bangkok?

 The hotel’s design is simple and well thought-out, with a mix of contemporary and Asian inspired elements and all rooms are big and spacious with its own kitchenette.
-With the new owner the bathrooms have been upgraded and I loved the marble based design.
+With the new owner, the bathrooms have been upgraded and I loved the marble based design.

 However, my favorite spot in this hotel is the rooftop with the pool and a big jacuzzi with Bangkok’s skyline in the background.
-The prefect oasis after a night or day out in bustling Bangkok!
+The perfect oasis after a night or day out in bustling Bangkok!
 Read all about this boutique hotel in my Hotel Review Post.

 Would you like to stay at Akyra THEN BOOK IT HERE!